 If the granting entity forgives return of residual unspent funds within their policies or if funds are awarded by contract not requiring return, the disposition of residuals will be made based on review of the project by the RA and the PI.
-The RA will make one of three recommendations on use of the funds to the VP, Academic.
-The recommendation will be either a) to reimburse the Research Division for uncompensated expenses related to the PI's research, b) distribution to CMCC's general fund or c) transfer the remaining monies to the Research Development Fund.
+The RA will make one of three recommendations on use of the funds to the Dean, Research & Assessment.
+The recommendation will be either a) to reimburse the Research Division for uncompensated expenses related to the PI's research, b) distribution to CMCC's general fund or c) transfer the remaining monies to one of CMCC's research development funds.